rgtoffolo/automating-aws-with-python/README.md

 Notifon currently has the following features:

-- Notify your Slack account when a Auto-scaling event occurs on your Application Load Balance
+- Notify your Slack account when:

+  - an Auto-scaling event occurs on your Application Load Balance
+  - an EC2-instance change its state

 ## 03 - Videolyzer